Typhoon Nabi: Japan

 Ahead of the storm, high waves and gusty winds led to one drowning when a woman was knocked off a ferry in Takamatsu, Kagawa.
-A landslide in Miyazaki destroyed five homes, killing three people.
+A landslide in Miyazaki City destroyed five homes, killing three people.
 A man who was listed as missing was found dead in a flooded rice field.
 In Tarumi, a landslide buried a home in mud, killing two people.
 Nabi caused a portion of the San'yō Expressway to collapse in Yamaguchi Prefecture, killing three people.
 In Fukui Prefecture, the winds knocked an elderly man off a bicycle, killing him.
 Overall, Nabi killed 29 people in Japan and injured 179 others, 45 of them severely.
 Damage was estimated at ¥94.9 billion (US$854 million).